Los Angeles Child Abuse Defense Attorneys

 Building a Defense Strategy

 To defeat a child abuse charge, you will need a lawyer to thoroughly review the nature of your arrest, where the accusations are coming from, and the evidence against you.
 A prosecutor must prove beyond a reasonable doubt that you acted intentionally or willfully, that you inflicted a cruel or inhumane punishment, or that your actions led to a traumatic condition.
-Our legal team at Werksman Jackson & Quinn LLP can go point by point through the allegations against you and strategically call these elements into question to have them dismissed before a court.
+Our Los Angeles criminal defense lawyers at Werksman Jackson & Quinn LLP can go point by point through the allegations against you and strategically call these elements into question to have them dismissed before a court.

 Defenses that we can use in a child abuse case include demonstrating that: